angular/angular/goldens/public-api/router/index.md

 }

 // @public
-export type LoadChildren = LoadChildrenCallback;
+export type LoadChildren = LoadChildrenCallback | ɵDeprecatedLoadChildren;

 // @public
 export type LoadChildrenCallback = () => Type<any> | NgModuleFactory<any> | Routes | Observable<Type<any> | Routes> | Promise<NgModuleFactory<any> | Type<any> | Routes>;